trychlos/pwix-editor/README.md

     Whether to authorize the FullScreen button, which should be reserved to edit full articles, defaulting to `true`.

-The `teEditor` component doesn't provide any save way.
+The `teScriber` component doesn't provide any save way.
 Instead, it provides two ways for the caller be informed of the changes:
 - the `content` ReactiveVar, if provided, is continuously updated,
 - a `te-content-changed` message is sent on the component on each change.